How To Get Rid of Damp – The Big Guide

 Types of Damp

-In the following section, we take you through the main types of damp including how to identify the type of damp you have and the solutions available.
-It is possible to have a combination of damp problems that can make diagnosis more complicated.
-Read on or use the links below to learn more about identifying and fixing each type of damp.
+In the following section, we take you through the main types of damp, including how to identify it and the available solutions.
+It is possible to have a combination of damp problems that can complicate diagnosis.

 What Is Condensation?